jyoung4242/articles/pathfinding/pathfindingpart2.md

 ![alt text](image-17.png)

-We will manage our walkthrough two lists, one for open nodes,and one for checked nodes.
+We will manage our walkthrough with two different lists, one for open nodes,and one for checked nodes.
 Black nodes represent nodes that are not traversable.
 Let's define our start and stop nodes as indicated by the green S node and the blue E node.

 The first step of A\* algorithm is costing all the nodes, and let's see if we can show this easily.